instantdb/instant/client/www/pages/docs/cli.md

 The CLI looks for `INSTANT_APP_ID` in `process.env`.
 As a convenience, it will also check for common prefixes like `NEXT_PUBLIC_INSTANT_APP_ID` and `VITE_PUBLIC_INSTANT_APP_ID`

+## Specifying an auth token

+In CI or similer environments, you may want to handle authentication without having to go through a web-based validation step each time.
+In these cases, you can provide a `INSTANT_CLI_AUTH_TOKEN` environment variable.

+To obtain a token for later use, run `instant-cli login -p`.
+Instead of saving the token to your local device, the CLI will print it to your console.
+You can copy this token and provide it as `INSTANT_CLI_AUTH_TOKEN` later in your CI tool.

+**Remember, auth tokens are secret, don't share them!**

 ## Actions

 ### Logging in